EdmanJohan/UnoShooter/README.md

 ### About
 This is a repository for the IS1200 mini-project, for the course that ran in the spring of 2017.

-This project is inspired by/a clone of *Asteroid Blaster* games.
+This project is inspired by/a clone of *Asteroid Blaster*-themed games.